 Commentary: The thorny challenge of justifying strike on Soleimani

-Has the Trump administration acted within the law in the killing of Iranian general Qassem Soleimani?
+Has the Trump administration acted within the law in the killing of Iranian general Qasem Soleimani?
 Swansea University's Luca Trenta looks at possible precedence.

 This is the latest and most dramatic development in the ongoing proxy conflict between the US and Iran.
 Much of that conflict has taken place on the territory of Iraq, including a recent attack on the US embassy compound.